 Scrabble returns to Ardkeen Library!
 Ardkeen Library are delighted to welcome back Scrabble on Wednesday mornings from 10:30am.
 Sign up or find out more...
 Read More

-Smart-phone Classes Ever feel lost when it comes to your smart-phone or tablet?
-Browns Road Library is here to help!
-Access IT will be...
+Ever feel lost when it comes to your smartphone or did you get a new one for Christmas?
+Access I T CLG will be...
 Read More

 © 2018 Waterford City & County Council Library Service.